vishvAsa/AgamaH/hinduism/social-cultivation/clan/theory/shUdra/ritual/_index.md

 -   There are hints that this restriction was not in place in the distant past.
 For example, Bādari (an early mīmāṃsa scholar) advocates that śūdra-s too could study the veda-s (PMS 6.1.27).
 -   They were explicitly authorized to repeat various popular non-vedic mantra-s and there was no restriction whatsoever on repeating non-vedic poetry.

+## Sanskrit use
+- See [sanskrit misconceptions page](/sanskrit/meta/misconceptions/Sanskrit_Phobia/Restricted_social_role/).
+They could learn and teach sanskrit without impinging on core religious teaching authority of brAhmaNas (eg. dharmashAstra-s).
+Even there: They could certainly write express/ teach their understanding of essentials of dharma.
+Plus the general authority of teaching other vidya-s were not monopolized.